gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 Fitz-Aldelm was recalled to England, as well as Milo de Cogan and Robert Fitz-Stephen, having done nothing worthy of mention during his government, except procuring the miraculous staff called the staff of Jesus, to be transferred from Armagh to Dublin.
-King Henry then appointed Hugh de Lacy governor- general of Ireland, joining in commission with him Robert Poer[^109] with the constableship both of
+King Henry then appointed Hugh de Lacy governor-general of Ireland, joining in commission with him Robert Poer[^109] with the constableship both of
 Waterford and Wexford.
 The king also granted to Robert Fitz-Stephen and Milo de Cogan all the southern part of Munster, namely, the kingdom of Cork from the west of Lismore, and the adjoining cantred, except